mug-n-ai/YRoot/docs/examples/learning_strategy.md

-# Case Study: University Study Strategy — Learning Smarter with the WHY Loop
+# Case Study: University Study Strategy — Learning Smarter with the YRoot

 ---